gagglepod/waryankee-blog/blog/wy-overland-01-perspective.md

 ---
-title: 'Overland.08: We Will Fight Here'
+title: 'Overland.01: Perspective'
 cover_title: Overland
-path: /episode/overland-08-we-will-fight-here
+path: /episode/overland-01-perspective
-date: 2020-11-07
+date: 2020-08-08
-summary: Lieutenant General Ulysses S. Grant, Major General George Meade, and the Army of the Potomac have spent the night in the fabled Wilderness.
-What could go wrong?
+summary: Introducing War Yankee - Overland, my American Civil War history podcast that follows General Ulysses S. Grant and the Army of the Potomac on its 47-day, 113-mile military campaign south from Culpeper to Petersburg, Virginia.
 tags: ['episode', 'overland']
 categories: ['overland']
-thumbnail: ./img-overland-08-we-will-fight-here.png
+thumbnail: ./img-overland-01-perspective.png
 sidebar: Alternative
 is_archived: false
 ---

-<iframe title="Embed Player" src="https://play.libsyn.com/embed/episode/id/16716893/height/128/theme/modern/size/standard/thumbnail/yes/custom-color/2b3f55/time-start/00:00:00/playlist-height/200/direction/backward/download/yes" height="128" width="100%" scrolling="no" allowfullscreen="" webkitallowfullscreen="true" mozallowfullscreen="true" oallowfullscreen="true" msallowfullscreen="true" style="border: none;"></iframe>
+<iframe title="Embed Player" src="https://play.libsyn.com/embed/episode/id/15537218/height/128/theme/modern/size/standard/thumbnail/yes/custom-color/2b3f55/time-start/00:00:00/playlist-height/200/direction/backward/download/yes" height="128" width="100%" scrolling="no" allowfullscreen="" webkitallowfullscreen="true" mozallowfullscreen="true" oallowfullscreen="true" msallowfullscreen="true" style="border: none;"></iframe>

 ## In This Episode

-It's dawn on May 5th, 1864 -- Lieutenant General Ulysses S. Grant, Major General George Meade, and the Army of the Potomac have spent the night in the fabled WILDERNESS.
-Now, as the morning sun rises on a new day, what started as an easy march out of the thickets quickly spins out of control after a series of unexpected enemy surprises.
+It's August 2020...
+Greetings!
+I am Kyle M. Bondo and this War Yankee - Overland, my American Civil War history podcast that follows General Ulysses S. Grant and the Army of the Potomac on its 47-day, 113-mile military campaign south from Culpeper to Petersburg, Virginia.
+As the first episode in this War Yankee series, I want to begin with setting some expectations.
+You may be asking yourself:

+- Who is the War Yankee?
+- Why the Overland Campaign?
+- Why are you starting in the middle of the Civil War?

+To answer these questions I begin with some background about myself and my family history that will fill you in on my perspective regarding the American Civil War and what War Yankee will focus on.

 ## Noteable Quotes

-*"My pickets report nothing new from the enemy this morning."*<br />
-**-- Brig.Gen.
-Wilson's Scouting Report Regarding Orange Plank Road from Parker's Store sent to Maj.Gen.
-Meade at 5:00 AM, May 5th, 1864**
+*"That Grant, he was the only War Yankee Lincoln had that was worth anything."*<br />
+**-- Grandpa**

 #

-*"An unconfirmed report placed enemy soldiers on the Orange Turnpike.
-Concluding that Griffin probably faced an inconsequential rebel diversionary force. [...]
-I have no intention of modifying my corps' movements."*<br />
-**-- Maj.Gen.
-Gouverneur K. Warren, Commander, US Army V Corps**

-#

-*"If they want to fight here, then we will fight here!"*<br />
-**-- Lt.Gen.
-Ulysses S. Grant**

-#

-*"What had begun as a hopeful morning's march was rapidly taking an ugly, familiar turn.
-Once again, the Union high command had underestimated Lee's audacity."*<br />
-**-- Gordon Rhea, Battle of the Wilderness**
+*"The world will little note nor long remember what we say here but it can never forget what they did here."*<br />
+**-- President Abraham Lincoln, From the Gettysburg Address**

 ## Support the War Yankee Podcast
 Every episode is a work of passion that requires a lot of coffee.
 I research, read, visit, host, mix, edit, and produce every episode myself.
 I would greatly appreciate it if you could do two things for me: